IronMike4/online-store/README.md

 - Update and display the total price of purchased products.
 - Responsive design with Bootstrap, adapting to various screen sizes.
 - About page featuring store information, logo, and contact details.
+- Login page for user authentication.
+- Registration page for new user sign-up.

 ## Installation